Optimality conditions and Lipschitz stability for non-smooth semilinear elliptic optimal control problems with sparse controls: Introduction

+In order to do that, a structural assumption imposing on the adjoint state is required; see, Assumption 4.12 in \cite{WachsmuthWachsmuth2022} (and Assumption 6.6 in \cite{ChristofWachsmuth2018}).
+This condition is essential and plays a significant contribution in proving a so-called \emph{nondegeneracy condition} (see \cite[Lems~2.12 \& 4.9]{WachsmuthWachsmuth2022}).
+Our approach, by contrast, do not need any structural assumption on the adjoint state.

 The organization of the remainder of this paper is as follows.
 In \cref{sec:standing-assumption}, we introduce the notation, standing assumptions that shall be employed throughout the whole article, and some preliminary results on the state equation.
-In \cref{sec:1stOS}, the first-order optimality conditions are established, at which in addition to the existence of the corresponding adjoint state, two other multipliers exist.
+In \cref{sec:1stOS}, the first-order optimality conditions are established, in which in addition to the existence of the corresponding adjoint state, two other multipliers exist.
 One of them comes from the subdifferential in the sense of convex analysis of the $L^1$-norm functional $j$ and the other pointwise belongs to Clarke’s subdifferential of the non-smooth coefficient $f$. \cref{sec:2ndOS} is devoted to the second-order optimality conditions for \eqref{eq:P}.
 The definition and some required properties of the curvature functional of $F$ are stated in \cref{sec:2nd-OC:curvature}.
 Second-order conditions that are based on the curvature functional are presented in \cref{sec:2ndOS-based-Q}, while the explicit forms of these conditions are provided in \cref{sec:2ndOS-explicit-form}.
-Finally, the paper ends with an appendix which proves some needed properties of the control-to-state operator.
+Finally, the stability of optimal solutions is stated in \cref{sec:stability}.